norsk-datateknikk/neoden4/README.md

 # neoden4

-dp-neoden4.ulp - rewrite of dangerous prototypes tm220 ulp (modded by jamz and Xinort) to work for the Neoden 4 pick and place.
+This repo is a fork of charlie-x's [repository](https://github.com/charlie-x/neoden4), which is a rewrite of dangerous prototypes tm220 ulp (modded by jamz and Xinort) to work for the Neoden 4 pick and place.

 Modified ULP script to generate PnP files for Norsk Datataeknikk AS.

 ## User guide